dcsimpson01/dcsimpson01.github.io/_posts/2018-10-19-ConstituentsRollCalls.md

 The final graph plots the ideological scores of voters who do not identify with their legislator's party against the ideological scores of voters who do identify with their legislator's party.
 As expected, nonsame-party constituents are more conservative (liberal) than same-party constituents with Democratic (Republican) legislators.

-Note: Graph 4 looks different than the fourth graph in Clinton (2016)'s Figure 1.
-In reviewing the replication code, I found that Clinton (2016) mislabeled the axes in the published paper.
+Note: Graph 4 looks different than the fourth graph in Clinton's Figure 1.
+In reviewing the replication code, I found that Clinton mislabeled the axes in the published paper.

 ## Hypothesis
-My hypothesis is that Clinton (2016)'s finding - that Democratic legislators are only responsive to their nonsame-party district level constituents - is contingent on how independent voters are classified.
+My hypothesis is that Clinton's finding - that Democratic legislators are only responsive to their nonsame-party district level constituents - is contingent on how independent voters are classified.
 Figure 1 shows that Democratic legislators represent districts with a wide range of ideology scores.
 However, the voting score of Democratic legislators is still more liberal than the voting score of Republican legislators with identical district ideologies.
 I suspect that Democratic legislators representing conservative districts are sensitive to the concerns of both same-party voters and independent voters.
 Therefore classifying independent voters as nonsame-party voters masks this effect.
 I look forward to posting about these findings as I continue along this replication project.

 ## References